nilefy/nilefy/README.md

 - please check [CONTRIBUTING.md](./CONTRIBUTING.md) for more information on how to contribute(branch names/ commit messages and so on)

 - how to create new `WebloomWidget` guide check [CONTRIBUTING.md/How to create new Widget](/CONTRIBUTING.md#how-to-create-new-widget)

+- how to create new `DataSource`/`Plugin` guide check [CONTRIBUTING.md/How to Create a New Plugin/Data Source](/CONTRIBUTING.md#how-to-create-a-new-plugindata-source)